piotrplenik/clean-code-php/README.md

 ### Null coalescing operator

 Null coalescing is a new operator [introduced in PHP 7](https://www.php.net/manual/en/migration70.new-features.php).
 The null coalescing operator `??` has been added as syntactic sugar for the common case of needing to use a ternary in conjunction with `isset()`.
-It returns its first operand if it exists and is not `null`; otherwise it returns its second operand.
+It returns its first operand if it exists and is not `null`; otherwise, it returns its second operand.

 **Bad:**